 These 'non-bank' services are better by a long shot, but:

 - you'll need to open an account and verify your identity

-- they all charge a sign-up fee
+- they all charge a fee for transfers under a certain amount

 - each service has a minimum amount of cash you have to send.

 If you regularly send money overseas, hooking up with an alternative provider can save hundreds per year.
 But how much you save depends on how much you send.

 What do they offer?